-In 1946, the existing product portfolio was expanded to include leisure boats after Ivar observed Estonian refugees on Fredensborgs Herrgård working on a fishing boat during a walk in 1945.
+In 1946, the existing product portfolio was expanded to include leisure boats after Ivar observed Estonian refugees on Fredensborgs Herrgård working on a rowing boat during a walk in 1945.
 These men worked in their home country both as fishermen and boat builders.
 Ivar Gustafsson was impressed by their skills and provided facilities to build more boats.
 In 1946 Ivar bought the farm Storebro Gård as an extension for the production of his original company.
 These premises have now been converted into a shipyard by the newly employed boat builders.
 For this purpose the divisions in the original cattle shed were removed and larger premises were created.
 The production of small fishing boats was the origin of the shipyard.

 In the post-war period, the demand for machine tools was higher than the production.
 But Ivar Gustafsson also had to sell his boats.
 As a solution, he sold his lathe with a Storebro boat in a package.